 - Aerith and Bob: He's named after St. Gereon of Cologne and as a result has a rare name virtually unheard of outside of his native region.

-- Anti-Hero: He is a drug fiend who willingly covers up powerful people's perverted behaviour, covers up the fact that he shot a guy by falsifying the evidence, lies in court to cover up his colleagues' violent behaviour for personal gain, leaves his injured brother to die on a battlefield in France (and covers that up as well) before seducing his brother's grieving widow.
+- Anti-Hero: He is a drug fiend who willingly covers up powerful people's perverted behavior, falsifies evidence to save himself, lies in court to cover up his colleagues' violent behavior for personal gain, and as a cherry on top leaves his injured brother to die on a battlefield in France to then seduce his brother's grieving widow.

 - Cain and Abel: Gereon and Anno, respectively.
 Though he tries to hide it, Gereon feels spite for his late brother, in whose shadow he had endure living for most of his life.
 It becomes especially egregious when it's not only revealed that Gereon has started courting brother's widow, but actually left his injured brother to die on a WW1 battlefield.

-- Cowboy Cop: While Bruno is a no-brainer, Gereon himself is one in a By The Book Cop's clothing from the get-go, what with being tasked on destroying evidence of sex crimes and going as far as breaking, entering and starting shootouts to get it done.
+- Cowboy Cop: While Bruno more overtly fits the bill, Gereon himself is one masquerading as a By-the-Book Cop, what with being tasked on destroying evidence of sex crimes and going as far as breaking & entering and starting shootouts to get it done.